Jmcleodfoss/simple-rest-tester/README.md

 Note (a) that case is important, and (b), if you have a test which saves results under the prefix `${env}`, it won't be picked up.

 ## User-Defined Macros
-You may also add macros programatically using the `addMacros` function.
+You may also add macros programmatically using the `addMacros` function.
 This functionality is not supported when running Mocha.js via the *simple-rest-tester* application because of complications arising from Mocha.js command line processing.
 These are described in more detail in the section "Rolling Your Own", below.

 ## Debugging